emcodeio/dotfiles/obsidian/DOB Impact/Impact of DOB Removal.md

 		- The `build()` method gets passed a list of DOBs.
 	- `RepresentationControllerTest.java` class in `ai.phasechange.javatoprolog.application.controller`
 		- Uses different aspects of the DOB in many tests.
+- Meeting notes
+	- FOM provides function information that the DOB captures
+	- Firm contract coming out of icGen.
+Can FOM provide everything in that contract?
+	- Source code builder.
+How to map back to source?
+	- JCL-DOB
 # Query
 - Does not use DOB directly.
 Uses DOB nodes to store executed nodes received from SE.
 - Code that instantiates `RepresentationController` or references DOB nodes.